phwl/elec3608-lab/labs/lab5-pipe1/README.md

 your lab book, redraw the data path showing where you located the registers and explain which intermediate nodes need to be registered.
-Give the frequency achieved and include the changes to the original verilog design and nextpnr log file as an appendix.
+Give the frequency achieved and include the changes to the original Verilog design and nextpnr log file as an appendix.